mento-protocol/mento-deployment/README.md

 # Mento Deployment

 This repo contains scripts for deploying & proposing upgrades to the Mento protocol.
+It can be used for both Mento and Celo governance proposals.
 Deployments for the core contracts are done using [Foundry solidity scripting](https://book.getfoundry.sh/tutorials/solidity-scripting).

 ## Getting Started